BestTimesToVisit.com Logo

 When is the absolute best time to visit Matera, and what should I pack for it?

 For the most pleasant weather and fewer crowds, aim for late spring (May-June) or early autumn (September-October).
-The summer months can be intensely hot, making exploring the Sassi quite strenuous.
-Regardless of the season, comfortable walking shoes are non-negotiable – you'll be doing a lot of climbing and descending on uneven stone paths.
-Pack layers, as evenings can still be cool even in warmer months.
+The sun is warm but not scorching, perfect for exploring the Sassi.
+Pack comfortable walking shoes – you'll be doing a lot of climbing on uneven stone steps!
+Also, bring layers, as evenings can still get a bit cool, even in summer.

 Are there any 'must-see' spots in Matera that aren't in every guidebook?